yasmina-mekki/gwhap_singularity_image/README.md

 ```

 ## execute the singularity image that you created above
-- Create a R script file with a simple instruction.
+- Create an R script file with a simple instruction.
 For instance :
 ```
 print('Hello world')
 ```